 Committees exist at the executive management level to ensure that the necessary elements of expertise are focused on specific risk areas.
-The Macquarie and Macquarie Bank Executive Committees and the Macquarie Operations Review Committee focus on strategic issues, operational issues, material transactions, the management of risk and review the performance of Macquarie on a monthly basis.
-Beneath this level, there are other committees where senior specialists focus on specific risks as appropriate.
-The Market Risk Committee and Asset and Liability Committee are examples of these committees.
+The Macquarie and Macquarie Bank Executive Committees focus on strategic issues as well as material transactions.
+The Risk and Compliance Committee is responsible for monitoring the operation of key risk frameworks, internal controls and Macquarie's approach to governance.
+There are other committees where senior specialists focus on specific risks as appropriate.
+The Market Risk Committee and the Asset and Liability Committee (ALCO) are examples of these committees.

-While committees oversee Macquarie's risk appetite and acceptance process, risk acceptance decisions are ultimately delegated to individuals to ensure that approvers are individually accountable when signing off on risk acceptance decisions.
+While committees oversee Macquarie's risk appetite and risk acceptance processes, risk acceptance decisions are ultimately delegated to individuals to ensure that approvers are accountable when signing off on risk acceptance decisions.

-2.0 Risk Management Policies and Objectives
+2.0 Risk Management Policies and Objectives continued